mirumee/django-prices-vatlayer/README.md

  * `VATLAYER_ACCESS_KEY`

-Updating exchange rates
+Update vat rates
 =======================
-Fetch current rates from API with `./manage.py get_vat_rates`
+Fetch current vat rates from API with `./manage.py get_vat_rates`

 Schedule this task in cron job or in celery, to be always up to date with exchange rates